carabina/FunkySwift/README.md

 Function  | Description
 ------------- | -------------
 `catByClosure<K: Hashable, S: SequenceType>(seq: S, clos: [K:(S.Generator.Element -> Bool)]) -> [K : [S.Generator.Element]]` | Categorises elements of a sequence according to closures.

-This function walks through a dictionary of keys and closures, and for every key, appends onto a dictionary every value in seq that returns true for the corresponding closure.
-Elements can be repeated in the returned dictionary, if a value in the sequence returns true for more than one closure.
+`histo<S: SequenceType where S.Generator.Element: Hashable>(seq: S) -> [S.Generator.Element:Int]` | returns a dictionary of which the keys are the elements in seq, and the values are the number of times each element occurs
+`histoByClosure<K: Hashable, S: SequenceType>(seq: S, clos: [K:(S.Generator.Element -> Bool)]) -> [K : Int]` | returns a dictionary of which the keys are the keys of clos in seq, and the values are the number of elements that match for each closure in clos

 ```swift
 let isEven = {$0 % 2 == 0}